johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 1. Enabling different client and server implementations to be able to inter-operate. eg. have Green wallet connect to a Casa Node.
 This will lead to a less balkanized eco-system that will ultimately give users more options in mixing and matching servers and clients and hopefully increase the number of users running fully validating nodes.

-2. Have standard clients in multiple language that developers can add a dependency to, and start interacting with Bitcoin (quick developer onboarding).
+2. Have standard clients with multiple language bindings that developers can add a dependency to, and start interacting with Bitcoin (quick developer onboarding).

 ### The Anatomy of a Bitcoin Server
 A *Bitcoin Server* is defined as an application that runs alongside a Bitcoin Node and exposes the blockchain data on the node through APIs accessible through the network.
 Some features that a Bitcoin Server should provide are: